 - The forehand drive is an attacking stroke played with a small amount of topspin.
 It is a drive shot and not a topspin loop!

 - The forehand drive is played against long or medium length topspin or float balls.
-You can’t play a forehand drive off a short ball (that would be a flick) and you can’t play a forehand drive off a backspin ball (that would go in the net).
+You can’t play a forehand drive off a short ball (that would be a flick) and you can’t play a forehand drive off a backspin ball (that would go into the net).

 - The forehand drive is usually played from the forehand side but players are also encouraged to use their forehand drive against balls that come to their middle.
 Advanced players will even sometimes move around to play a forehand drive from their backhand side, if they see the ball early enough!